 - 31. Senior officials will be convened as needed to support the Board. - 32.
 The group/s will support the Board to achieve its purpose.
-Activity may include: - ensuring a sector wide approach is taken to the development and realisation of the Border Sector Strategy and Work Programme - enabling delivery of the Strategy and Work Programme though testing direction and feasibility, resource allocation, prioritisation, performance monitoring, and resolving issues and risks - sharing information to keep the border agencies and Crown entities informed to ensure identification of gaps, opportunities, dependencies, or duplication of activity - collaborating to provide a joined-up approach to border activity and alignment with border sector priorities.
+Activity may include: - ensuring a sector wide approach is taken to the development and progress of the Border Sector Strategy - contributing to the development and delivery of the BEB strategic direction and annual work programme though testing direction and feasibility, resource allocation, prioritisation, performance monitoring, and resolving issues and risks - sharing information to keep the border agencies and Crown entities informed to ensure identification of gaps, opportunities, dependencies, or duplication of activity - collaborating to provide a joined-up approach to border activity and alignment with border sector priorities.